 Fuzzy Math is a small(ish) but mighty office.
-We’re a team of user experience experts and there are times when UX and visual designers work can overlap.
+We’re a team of UI/UX design experts and there are times when UX and visual designers work can overlap.
 We encourage times when the disciplines cross and have a few tips on how other teams can do the same.

 I sit three seats away from a UX designer who has a letterpress machine in his living room, a visual designer across from me is scheduling and conducting usability testing, and EVERYONE is asking for or offering feedback.
 These are just a few examples of when UX and visual design overlap in the Fuzzy Math office.
 Folks in our office really respect the craft of each discipline, but there are times when it’s helpful and necessary for some overlap.